Kompass in der Natur, der sinnbildlich dafür steht, dass sich Unternehmen Klimaziele setzen, die zur Dekarbonsierung führen.

 A reliable PCF lays the foundation for strategic decision-making, targeted decarbonization, compliance with CBAM and other regulations, and credible sustainability communication.

-Our practical guide shows you how to get started – step by step, with a clear structure
+Our practical PCF guide shows you how to get started – step by step, with a clear structure.

-Guide: 7 Steps to Calculating Your Product Carbon Footprint
+Guide: 7 Steps to Your Product Carbon Footprint

 Determine the emissions of your products in 7 steps: This guide takes you through the PCF calculation in an understandable way.